 Another way to check CRB status on Metropol is by visiting the Metropol Website or use the Metropol Crystobol app installed on your phone.
 This is only possible after making registration payments using the procedure described above.

-To check who forwarded you to the CRB by Metropol, you need to pay Ksh.50 and to obtain a clearance certificate you need to pay Ksh.2200 after clearing your loans.
+To check who forwarded you to the CRB by Metropol, you need to pay Ksh.50, and to obtain a clearance certificate, you need to pay Ksh.2200 after clearing your loans.

 - Fill in the credit request form to obtain your clearance certificate

-Checking CRB status via Transunion
+Checking CRB status in Kenya via Transunion

 Transunion is an international credit referencing company based in Johannesburg, South Africa.
-The company has extended its services to other nations within Africa including here in Kenya.
+The company has extended its services to other nations within Africa, including here in Kenya.

-Transunion can be accessed through the SMS line 21272 or through the Transunion website.
+Transunion can be accessed through the SMS line 21272 or the Transunion website.
 Also, this platform can be accessed through the Transunion Nipashe app.

 To register on Transunion, follow this procedure.